BeerTrackingSystem/BTS-Web/README.md

 > If he/she/it gets new beer, strikes can be deleted.
 - Overview of the current available beer amount!
 > Don't get surprised by a empty beer stock.

-**Works in general with alcohol!**
+- Planned features are tracked in the issues section **Works in general with alcohol!**

 ## Installation